-- UI access to Master Node: TCP 9000. - Worker Node to Master Node: TCP 9000 (API access). - Worker Node to Master Node: TCP 4200 (Heartbeat/Metrics).
+- UI access to Master Node: TCP 9000. - Worker Node to Master Node: TCP 4200 (Heartbeat/Metrics/other).

 Master/Worker Node Communication

 Workers will periodically (every 10 seconds) send a heartbeat to the Master.
 This heartbeat includes information about themselves, and a set of current system metrics.
 The heartbeat payload includes facts - such as hostname, IP address, GUID, tags, environment variables, current software/configuration version, etc. - that the Master tracks with the connection.